How to Apply for Admission

 - Certificate programs are ineligible for Title IV federal financial aid.

-Prospective students who are seeking to earn a degree or certificates, who have applied for admission to the university but whose applications have not been processed, may enroll in courses through the university’s open enrollment status.
+Prospective students who are seeking to earn degrees or certificates, who have applied for admission to the university but whose applications have not been processed, may enroll in courses through open enrollment status.
+In addition, students who desire to take courses for personal enrichment but are not seeking academic credentials may request to enroll through open enrollment status.
 Permission to register for individual courses is based on prior academic performance and preparation in appropriate prerequisites.

-- Open enrollment graduate students may attempt and earn a maximum of 9 graduate units, which can also be applied toward meeting a graduate degree or certificate requirements
+- Open enrollment graduate-credential-seeking students may attempt and earn a maximum of 9 graduate units, which can also be applied toward meeting a graduate degree or certificate program requirements.

-- Open enrollment undergraduate students may attempt and earn a maximum of 12 units, which can also be applied toward meeting an undergraduate degree or certificate.
+- Open enrollment undergraduate-credential-seeking students may attempt and earn a maximum of 12 units, which can also be applied toward meeting an undergraduate degree or certificate program requirements.

-- Open enrollment students who plan to enroll in graduate level courses must have an earned bachelor’s degree or equivalent.
+- Open enrollment students who plan to enroll in graduate level courses must have earned a bachelor’s degree or equivalent.
 Open enrollment students who plan to enroll in undergraduate courses must have earned a high school diploma or GED.
-No test scores are required for either graduate or undergraduate open enrollment students.
-Students who plan to enroll in English or Mathematics courses are required to complete a placement test prior to registration.
+No admission test scores are required for either graduate or undergraduate open enrollment students.

 - Open enrollment students who are non-native speakers of English must meet the English Language Proficiency Admission Requirements prior to registration.

-Open enrollment students who do not meet all of the requirements as noted in this catalog are not permitted to enroll and will be dis-enrolled in the event that ineligibility is determined after the term begins.
+Open enrollment students who do not meet all of the requirements as noted above are not permitted to register and will be dis-enrolled in the event that ineligibility is determined after the term begins.